getjotsu/jotsu-mcp/README.md

 ```json
 {"name": "World"}
 ```
-and tell the workflow where to start:
+By default, the workflow starts with the first node, but you can also explicitly set the start node:
 ```
 "start_node_id": "greet"
 ```